-Traffic congestion causes more Texas car accidents and therefore more injuries.
-Clutter on the road also means delays-more vehicles on the roads for longer due to gridlock and slow traffic.
+Clutter on the road also means delays for emergency vehicles and more cars on the streets for longer due to gridlock and slow traffic.
 This congestion not only lengthens commutes, but it also increases the wear and tear on vehicles and increases fuel consumption.
 Even a car idling in traffic burns fuel.

-The Master Thoroughfare Plan does show potential areas where new roads will be built, but critics say it misses the mark.
+The Master Thoroughfare Plan does show potential areas where the city will build new roads, and we expect the plan to reduce high traffic in residential neighborhoods, but critics say it still misses the mark.
 They say it could result in more Texas car accidents.
-They would rather the government widen certain existing roads that are not even part of the plan.
+They would prefer that the government widen certain existing roads that are not even part of the plan.

-Meanwhile, others worry about the impact expansion will have on local businesses and even overall way of life.
-McKinney Mayor, Brian Loughmiller, admits that "People will be impacted one way or another," and says the true engineering challenge has to do with minimizing the downside.
+Meanwhile, others worry about the impact expansion will have on local businesses and the overall way of life.
+McKinney Mayor Brian Loughmiller, admits that "People will be impacted one way or another," and says the real engineering challenge has to do with minimizing the downside.

-Finally, proposed improvements to Highway 380 have sparked some public backlash.
+Finally, the proposed improvements to Highway 380 that involve residential properties have sparked some public backlash.
 Per Dallas News, "after many angry phone calls, emails and ardent speeches... the fate of residents' homes remains unclear as the bureaucracy works toward a solution.
 City leaders say whatever is done with the roadway is about a decade away, and all options - including one that would gobble up several homes - are still under consideration."

 Need insight after an auto accident in McKinney?
 Our experienced personal injury lawyers can help you obtain fair compensation for damages.
-Get in touch with the team now at 844.UNDERWOOD.
-That's 844.863.3796.
-TOLL FREE!
+Get in touch with the team now at (972) 535-5377.